OpenRailAssociation/technical-committee/project_proposals/NGE.md

 limitations under the License.

 ## What other licenses does the project use, e.g., for included 3rd-party code?
-To the best of our knowledge, we only include 3rd-party code with open-source licences.
+To the best of our knowledge, we only include 3rd-party code with open-source licenses.
 A complete analysis of the dependencies has yet to be carried out.

 ## Are any trademarks associated with the project?
 None